gymrek-lab/LongTR/README.md

 * **min-sum-qual** : Threshold for quality of read which is based on Illumina 1.8 Phred+33 quality score system
 * **max-tr-len** : Maximum length of TR that will be genotyped by LongTR (Default 1000)
 * **min-reads** : Minimum total reads required to genotype a locus (Default = 10)

+Additional parameters:

+* **--stutter-align-len** <threshold>: Switch to the alignment with error modeling, only for homopolymers with a length shorter than the specified threshold.

 For each region in *tr_regions.bed*, **LongTR** will output the resulting TR genotypes to *tr_calls.vcf.gz*, a [bgzipped](http://www.htslib.org/doc/tabix.html) [VCF](#str-vcf) file.
 This VCF will contain calls for each sample in any of the BAM/CRAM files' read groups.